MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitcreate.md

 An ACXCIRCUIT represents a full or partial (multi-circuit) audio path to a user perceived audio device (speakers, mic, etc.).

 An ACXCIRCUIT has at least one input pin (ACXPIN) and one output pin (ACXPIN), and it may aggregate one or more ACXELEMENTS objects.
-By default, ACXELEMENTs are ‘connected’ in the same order of assembly.
+By default, ACXELEMENTs are 'connected' in the same order of assembly.

 ### Example